craftercms/docs/source/developers/extending-studio/form-engine-control.rst

 Form Engine controls are #4 in the image above.

-Out of the box data sources are:
+Out of the box controls are:

 .. include:: ../form-controls/list-form-controls.rst